Who is David Hammons?

 In 2014, The African-American Flag was shown at the grand opening of Jack Shainman’s upstate New York space in Kinderhook.
 It is flying on the top of a pole in front of an old school building that currently houses white-walled rooms.
 The African-American Flag anticipated an inaugural display of works by fellow performing art and sculptor Nick Cave.
 The flag also flew atop a pole in Long Island City, welcoming visitors to MoMAPS1’s Greater New York exhibition of 2015.
 Since it was created, The African-American Flag has been featured in the broader world of art, drawing attention to the satire that threads the artist’s work.

 After flying high for many years outside the Studio Museum in Harlem, the African American Flag was acquired by the Broad in Los Angeles.
 This made it the first work by David Hammons to feature in the museum’s collection.

 Another edition of the flag still flies outside the courtyard of the Studio Museum in Harlem.
-It is usually made to fly every Fourth of July in the majority of African-American communities, as well as schools serving as an education for the younger generation.
+It is usually made to fly every Fourth of July in most African-American communities and schools, serving as an education for the younger generation.
 The flag is also a big part of the permanent collection of the Museum of Modern Arts in Los Angeles.
 Through this emblem, Hammons raised racial awareness as well as the stereotypic questions in the United States.